Video marketing is widely used in modern business. According to We are Social, 70% of marketers plan to use video marketing in 2019.

 The Dacast online video platform includes professional tools, such as top-tier Akamai live streaming CDN delivery, low latency HLS live streaming, advanced monetization paywall with support for multiple currencies and languages, real-time analytics, and streaming to multiple platforms simultaneously.

-- Analytics: included on all plans.
+- Monetization: included in all plans.

 - Live streaming: included on all plans with the Akamai network.